Want to find your customer’s pain points? I’m here to help.

 Obviously, for many companies – especially B2Bs – the pain point process won’t be that simple.

 The problem is that far too few companies take the time to really do their customer research.
-Or worse yet, they assume they already know their customer’s most pressing pain points.
+Or worse yet, they assume they already know their customer’s most pressing issues.

 And we all know what happens when you assume, right?